lostintransaction/lostintransaction.github.io/_src/posts/2014-03-07-verifying-andreas-s-dorian-nakamoto-fundraiser-message.md

 <!-- more -->

 Unlike, [when we wanted to verify the Multibit signature][sigs], Andreas posted a [clearsigned][clearsign] message, where the content and signature are in the same document.
-However, we can still use [GnuPG][gnup] to verify the message.
+However, we can still use [GnuPG][gnupg] to verify the message.

 First, we need Andreas's public key.
 I went to the [MIT PGP Public Key Server](http://pgp.mit.edu/) and [searched for `"Andreas M. Antonopoulos"`][searchres].
 There were several results, so I arbitrarily chose the one associated with his domain name: